DIliushchenko/BI_2021_Python/README.md

-Hello there!
-I'm Dmitrii Iliushchenko, here is my repo for Python course at IB 22/23.
+Hello world!
+I'm Dmitrii Iliushchenko, here is my repo for Python course at IB 21/22.